Kabeer2004/CCProject1/backend/README.md

 ### 📊 API Features

-- Full CRUD operations for student management
+- Full CRUD operations for student and course management
+- Enrollment management for students in courses
 - Request validation with Pydantic models
 - Proper HTTP status codes for all responses
 - Pagination support for student listings